TalkBank/TBDBr/README.md

 <!-- badges: end -->

-The goal of the R package ‘talkbank’ is to provide easy access to TalkBank data through through an R api.
+The goal of the R package ‘talkbankDB’ is to provide easy access to TalkBank data through through an R api.

 TalkBank (www.talkbank.org) is a vast collection of audio and video